-[M] Rules (Concise)
+[M] Rules (Advanced)

 The basic game involves two players, but there is no restriction.
 Number of players is theoretically infinite, limited only by the gameboard size (number of positions in a given game.)